Cat or tomcat: Which is a better fit for you?

-You're toying with the idea of bringing a furry friend into your life, but now you're asking yourself the big question: male or female?
-Both have their charm, but there are some differences you should be aware of before making a decision.
-While female cats are often considered gentle, independent creatures, male cats represent affection and playful energy.
+You're thinking about bringing a feline friend into your life, but now you're faced with the big question: cat or tomcat?
+Both have their charm, but there are differences you should know before making your decision.
+While female cats are often considered delicate and independent, tomcats are known for their affection and playful energy.
 But is that really true?
 Let's explore the differences between male and female cats together.

 Cat or tomcat: The biggest differences

-Essentially, every animal is unique.
-However, there are typical characteristics that often apply to each gender.
+Every animal is an individual.
+However, there are typical characteristics that often apply to each sex.
 These can help you make the right decision.

 1. Personality and character

-• Cats: Female cats are often considered more independent, calm, and fussy.
+- Cats: Female cats are often considered more independent, calmer, and more selective.
 They like to cuddle, but only when it suits them.

 2. Social behavior

-• Cats: Often a bit more aloof and prefer places of retreat.
-They do better alone.
+- Cats: Often somewhat aloof and prefer places to retreat to.
+They are better off alone.

 3. Marking behavior

-• Unneutered cats: Female cats can also mark during heat, but this is less pronounced.
+- Unneutered cats: Female cats can also mark when in heat , but this is less pronounced.

 4. Size and appearance

-• Tom cats are generally larger and more robustly built than female cats.
+- Male cats are generally larger and more powerfully built than female cats.

 Both genders have their advantages and disadvantages.
 Here's a brief overview:

-• They are ideal for people who don't want to cuddle all the time.
+- They are well suited for people who don't want to cuddle all the time.

 Advantages of tomcats: